Cwantic/Documentation/Review/Piping.md

 ## 15. SIF

-MetaPiping let you define **Stress Intensification Factors** on nodes and elements.
+MetaPiping lets you define **Stress Intensification Factors** on nodes and elements.

 Click on the **SIF** button :